siavcom/web-ones-technology/README.md

-# Framework in Vue 3 for SQL databases.
+# Framework in Vue 3 with Nuxt for SQL databases.
 Using typescript programming with out web programming.
-# I'm a old FOX programer with a lot experience in desing and programing for Visual Fox Pro (VFP),MSSQL and Postgres databases.
+# I'm a old FOX programer with a lot experience in desing and programing in Visual Fox Pro (VFP),MSSQL and Postgres databases.
 # This Framework is based in VFP functions and instruccions .

 # This use:
   - Vue 3 with SFC
-  - Vite
+  - Nuxt 3
   - Native HTML components
   - Backend with Node express and  VFPnode proyect https://github.com/siavcom/VFP-NODE
   - SQL Data Base Postgres ]12.0 ( MSSQL soon) )

 # Objetive:
   - Make a simple program in typescript, but with out knowledge of web programming (HTML, CSS, VUE).

-  I's based in use a main form (like ThisForn in VFP) made in typescript only,  where  each form has it owns components ( editBox, comboBox,checkBox grid ,etc) forming a component tree.
+  It's based in use a main form (like ThisForn in VFP) made in typescript only,  where  each form has it owns components ( editBox, comboBox,checkBox grid ,etc) forming a component tree.

                     ThisForm